-Literacy centers are a great way to reinforce students’ reading/writing habits which allow teachers to focus on instruction rather than classroom management.
+Literacy centers are a great way to reinforce students’ reading/writing habits, which allows teachers to focus on instruction rather than classroom management.

 Popular literacy center models such as The Daily 5™ and Reader’s Workshop include a center on word study or vocabulary.
 VocabularySpellingCity’s tools integrate easily with these models to support word practice time by providing activities that help students independently review new literacy topics, practice them, and assess their learning.

-VocabularySpellingCity makes it simple for you to assign word lists and practice activities to your students who then log in to access their assignments.
+VocabularySpellingCity makes it simple for you to assign word lists and activities to your students, who can then log in to access their assignments.

 Choosing the Right Activity

 You can develop lists for word work around weekly studies — grammar lessons (such as making plurals or subject-verb agreement), content vocabulary, phonics lessons, or spelling lessons.
 Word work should be part of an integrated approach that includes subject matter from across the curriculum for the week’s lessons.
 You can choose VocabularySpellingCity activities and games based on students’ learning levels and educational focus.